Enable WP Debug mode sudo log example.com -wp=on # Enable access log sudo log example.com -only-error=off # See your logs in real-time sudo log example.com

 sudo log -mysql=general sudo log -mysql=general -enable sudo log -mysql=general -disable

 The slow query log includes all queries that

-sudo log -mysql=slow sudo log -mysql=slow -enable sudo log -mysql=slow -disable
+sudo log -mysql=slow sudo log -mysql=slow -enable sudo log -mysql=slow -enable -long-query-time=3 sudo log -mysql=slow -disable

 Binary log is mainly used by replication.

 sudo log -mysql=binary sudo log -mysql=binary -enable sudo log -mysql=binary -disable

 Purge log files

 Permanently remove all files with the GZ extension (rotated logs) from the

 Also, you can remove the log files from a specific package (nginx, letsencrypt, mysql, redis, all, force):

 sudo log -purge=nginx